Skip to content

 IMREDD designs, implements and hosts a diversified range of initial and lifelong training courses (school diplomas, training modules, qualification or non-degree courses such as master classes/summer schools, etc.).

 In 2013, around ten Université Côte d'Azur training courses related to IMREDD themes were held on the Institute's premises (around 250 students).
-Since 2016, IMREDD has created and coordinated a training course focusing on smart and sustainable cities: the MSc Engineers for Smart Cities, In 2023, thanks to a partnership with École Centrale Méditerrannée (ECM), this will become a course in the Master of Science and Technology in Complex Systems Engineering, with a double degree from ECM and Université Côte d'Azur.
+Since 2016, IMREDD has created and coordinated a training course focusing on smart and sustainable cities: the MSc Engineers for Smart Cities, which in 2023, thanks to a partnership with École Centrale Méditerrannée (ECM), became a track in the Master of Science and Technology in Complex Systems Engineering, with a double degree from ECM and Université Côte d'Azur.

 Animation and networking